- Patterns and the Seven Principles: Patterns | The Seven Principles

 Sociocracy is built on seven principles that shape organizational culture.
 Since the seven principles are reflected in all of the patterns, understanding these principles is helpful for adopting and paramount to adapting Sociocracy 3.0 patterns.

-Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring, both to individuals and to organizations.
+Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring – both to individuals and to organizations – and supports their integration into organizational culture.

 The Principle of Effectiveness: Devote time only to what brings you closer toward achieving your objectives.